 However, there has been one problem that I have seen surfacing lately that hasn’t just happened to Mom and I but to other bloggers.
 I’ve seen that writers will take a project and swipe it directly from Pinterest and re-take their own pictures, re-tell the idea and only give credit to Pinterest.
 In other words they will blog about it and say “I saw this idea on Pinterest.”
 We’ve had this happened to two of our posts that I know of, Washing Windows Like A Pro and Underwire Bra Repair In 10 Seconds or Less.
 Although we are so happy that people are finding our posts helpful and useful it is a little irritating when we work so hard and the new writer and Pinterest gets the credit instead of us, the brains behind the idea.

 Just to be clear and fair, the proper way to blog about an idea or share an idea that is not originally yours is to write your experience with the idea as a lead in to a directly link to the original web page which the content comes from.
 That means that you do not post the idea or the content as a whole.
 After all that is technically plagiarism.
 We all learned about how serious plagiarism is in grade school.
 It is also a really good idea to ask the author if you may use or feature there content.
 Most bloggers will happily say yes.
 Lastly, I highly suggest if you are writing a negative post about something you find on Pinterest you need to recognize that bloggers search for their content online all of the time and to expect that they may call you out on your negativity.
 To me satire is a whole different thing, I can take a joke… trust me.

 So, how do you handle it when you are not getting credit?
-I think the best way to handle situation is to nicely send the author an email.
+I think the best way to handle situation is to send the author an email.
 I assume that the author has no idea that they are doing anything wrong and ask them to kindly link to the original post.
-I have actually done this and no problem with the other blogger, I was very professional as was she.
-I would not get into a war of words on Twitter or Facebook etc. Remember your image online is all you have and you have to think if it is really worth it for one post.
+I have actually done this and there was no problem with the other blogger, I was very professional as was she.
+However there may be times when you feel that the person is not cooperating with your requests.In these cases you need to learn your rights as an author and then decide how you would like to proceed.

 What are your thoughts?
-Have you ever had a post taken from Pinterest but not credited to you?
+Have you ever had a post taken from Pinterest plagarized or not credited to you?
 How did you handle it?